Bylaws of the

 c) Reject Identification

+Secretary Vote.
 The Secretary must vote on each record.
-On the first circulation the Secretary
+On the first

-any returned validations (thus voting without seeing other Voting Members'
+returned validations (thus voting without seeing other Members' comments).

-first circulation an "accept" vote does not require comment; a
+Comments.
+On the first circulation an "accept" vote does not require

-"reject" or "origin hypothetical" vote must be supported by
+comment; a "reject" or "origin hypothetical" vote must be

-VI.
-F. (10) (a) regarding tabulation of "accept without comment
+also Section VI.
+F. (10) (a) regarding tabulation of "accept without

-votes."
-On second and third circulations, all votes must be supported by
+comment votes."
+On second and third circulations, all votes must be

 Identification-Origin Hypothetical" vote must be accompanied by comments